THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Having established that God was before He created, I next assert that all that is not God is His creation, or to put it another way, All-That-Is is God and His creation.
 Once again, I assert this because it is in the light of this understanding that everything in existence makes perfect sense to me, and, as I have already said, if it makes perfect sense then it is true.
 There was no other ‘stuff’ in existence that God did not create and that just happened to be by His side and that just happened to be perfectly suited to His creative purpose.
 To suggest that there was is to imply another, greater intelligence beyond God that created both God and the ‘stuff’ he used for creation, and so that greater intelligence would in turn be God, which is therefore pointless speculation.
 Because of this I conclude that before God created, He was All-That-is, the totality of existence besides Whom there was no other.

 I next assert that God is perfect.
-Once again, I assert this because His perfection allows me to make perfect sense of everything in existence that has come to my awareness and if it makes perfect sense then it is true, and also because there is nothing in existence that would imply His imperfection.
-At the most fundamental level, divine imperfection would mean that God is limited in power or knowledge or love or some other attribute that we associate with Him.
-That would suggest that in the condition of solitary existence that was His before He created, He was limited.
-However, God cannot be limited.
-He must be infinite in His essence because if He is limited, then whatever it is that limits Him would necessarily be greater than Him and hence be God to Him, unless it too was limited by something even greater and so on ad infinitum.
-In that condition of solitary existence that was His before He created, He was the owner of all power and knowledge and love and everything else, and because He is infinite so also must have been His power and knowledge and love.
-It is therefore impossible for Him to have been the totality of existence and to have been anything less than perfect.
+Once again, I assert this because His perfection allows me to make perfect sense of everything in existence that has come to my awareness and if it makes perfect sense then it is true, and because there is nothing in existence that would imply His imperfection.
 By virtue of that perfection, He is perfect in unity.
 I define perfect unity as the condition of existence in which there are no differences by which to be distinguished.
 I believe that there can be no rational debate on this point.
-Even Christians acknowledge it, although their aversion to the concept of unity - connoting as it does the number one - causes them to speak of God as being perfect in simplicity, which is the same thing.
+Even Christians acknowledge it, although their aversion to the concept of unity - connoting as it does the number one - causes them to speak instead of God being perfect in simplicity, which is the same thing.
 Therefore, in perfect unity there is only one, which means that God is the perfect One in every conceivable sense.
-There is no multiplicity of any kind in God.
+There is in God no multiplicity of any kind.

 I next restate my assertion that perfect unity is the condition of existence in which there are no differences by which to be distinguished.
 Because of that, and because before God created He was All-That-Is and perfect in unity, there was in that condition of existence nothing for His mind to be aware of.
 Therefore, in that condition of existence there was in God no activity of mind and hence no experience of existing because all experience of existing is had by mind.
 Because all that is not God is His creation, we may confirm that all of His experience of existing is had in His relation to His creation.
 By a process of straightforward, stepwise reasoning I then conclude that in God the perfect experience of existing will be had in His eternal relation to His formed creation.